bhaveesarna/Samsung-Prism/README.md

 cd ..
 python -u Main.py

-Note: for building on windows, visual studio 2019 or newer is required
+Note: for building on windows, visual studio 2019 or newer and cmake is required

 for linux: